naoxink/Mazs/README.md

 # Mazs

 This project is just for learning purposes.
-Anyway you can use it if you find it usefull somehow.
+Anyway you can use it if you find it useful somehow.

 ### Live here: